Plan 2024

 Therefore, starting in September 2024, I will be pursuing a one-year Master’s program in Artificial Intelligence at the University of Edinburgh.
 I believe this is the right move for my future.
 I am particularly interested in spatial intelligence and the embodiment of AI, essentially bringing AI systems into the physical world.
 While current hype focuses on large language models like ChatGPT, I think many people overlook the bigger picture.
 Once AI properly crosses the barrier from the digital to the physical world, it will transform our lives.
 I believe this will happen in my lifetime, and I want to play a part in it.

-I aim to maximize my chances of contributing to this technological revolution by mastering the Artificial Intelligence subdomain of Spatial Intelligence.
+I aim to maximise my chances of contributing to this technological revolution by mastering the Artificial Intelligence subdomain of Spatial Intelligence.
 Although I am not yet certain which specific field I want to enter—be it autonomous robotics, self-driving vehicles, or augmented reality—I know that a solid understanding of Spatial Intelligence will allow me to build a new career in any of them.

 I also believe that intelligence is inherently spatial and that vision has played a critical role in the evolutionary development of our cognition and intelligence.
 There are recorded examples of humans who grew up without any human contact, and consequently without language, yet they can still intelligently survive and navigate the world around them.